The best RTS games on PC offer historical authenticity, strategic depth, and full-fledged power fantasies.

 Initially released as a Steam Early Access title, Driftland: The Magic Revival officially launched in April 2019 and has been making waves ever since.

-Often cited as one of the most innovative RTS games of the past decade, it sees you taking control of a mage whose realm has become shattered into tiny floating pieces.
+Cited as one of the most innovative RTS games of the past decade, it sees you playing as a mage whose realm has become shattered into tiny floating pieces.

-To reconnect them, you’ll have to restore each territory to its former glory by gathering resources, developing nations, and defending them invading forces.
+To reconnect them, you’ll have to restore each territory to its former glory by gathering resources, developing nations, and defending them from invaders.

 While some aspects still don’t quite mesh with the game as a whole, Driftland is a great alternative for anyone left craving more fantasy RTS games.